HuxPMusic/EpicGamesStoreIPA/README.md

 ## FAQ

 - How do i install Fortnite for free on iOS 16.7+?
-  - You don't, Trollstore only supports iOS 15.0-16.6.1 and Fortnite only supports iOS 16.0+
+  - You don't, Trollstore only supports iOS 15.0-16.6.1 and Fortnite only supports iOS 16.0+.

 - Im on iOS 15.x (or below) why is Fortnite/Fall Guys crashing?
-  - Fortnite only supports iOS 16.0+
+  - Fortnite only supports iOS 16.0+.
-  - Fall Guys only supports iOS 17.4+ normally, this can be pushed down to iOS 16.0+ with the [iOS 16 Mod](https://github.com/atellies/EpicGamesStoreIPA/releases/download/latest/FallGuys16.ipa)
+  - Fall Guys only supports iOS 17.4+ normally, this can be pushed down to iOS 16.0+ with the [iOS 16 Mod](https://github.com/atellies/EpicGamesStoreIPA/releases/download/latest/FallGuys16.ipa).

-- Why is it so laggy
+- Why is it so laggy?
-  - iPhones and iPads were never built for gaming despite what apple says
+  - iPhones and iPads were never built for gaming despite what Apple says.
-  - Fortnite performance may be reduced if you have less then 24gb of free space
+  - Fortnite performance may be reduced if you have less then 24GB of free space.

-- How do i install Trollstore?
+- How do I install Trollstore?
-  - if you are running iOS 15.0-16.6.1 then you can use [this guide](https://ios.cfw.guide/installing-trollstore)
+  - If you are running iOS 15.0-16.6.1 then you can use [this guide](https://ios.cfw.guide/installing-trollstore).

 ---